idavis/jetson-containers/README.md

 When building third party libraries, such as OpenCV and PyTorch, a swapfile will *likely* have to be created in the host OS.
 These packages require more memory than the system contains and will crash with very cryptic errors if they run out of memory.

-### JetPack 4.2

-The JetPack 4.2 base images follow the Nvidia pattern of having base, runtime, and devel images for each device to start from.
-Staring in JetPack 4.2, you cannot download the JetPack installers without logging in with the SDK manager, so the make tasks herein will automate the download/login through the SDK Manager and save off the device specific packages.
+The JetPack base images follow the Nvidia pattern of having base, runtime, and devel images for each device to start from.
+You cannot download the JetPack installers without logging in with the SDK manager, so the make tasks herein will automate the download/login through the SDK Manager and save off the device specific packages.

-### Older

-Each image, whether Linux for Tegra (L4T) or JetPack based provides args for the `URL` to pull installers from.
-Once the JetPack installer has been run, copy the packages to your own source for downloading.
-This will likely increase your download speed and allow building images if the package URLs ever change.
-This could be automated to follow the pattern used in 4.2+, but it is a lot of effort at the moment.
+Note: if you have the SDK Manager open, the command line will not work.
+Nvidia has incorrectly handled their single instance implementation and the CLI will fail to run.

 ## Configuration